 Staff help the PCC draw up and deliver the Police and Crime Plan.

 This is done in consultation with Cleveland Police, local agencies, residents and community groupsCleveland Police and Crime Plan 2021-2024

-The team works to deliver the Police and Crime Plan and carry out other statutory duties.
+Therefore, the team helps the PCC deliver the Police and Crime Plan and other statutory duties.
 As a result, work falls broadly into the following:

 - Standards, ethics and scrutiny;